cylc/cylc-doc/src/user-guide/running-suites.rst

 For quick-running sub-workflows that generate large numbers of files, consider using :ref:`Alternate Run Directories` for better performance and easier housekeeping.

+..
+[3] Late notification of clock-triggered tasks is not very useful in
+       any case because they typically do not depend on other tasks, and as such they can often trigger on time even if the suite is delayed to the point that downstream tasks are late due to their dependence on previous-cycle tasks that are delayed.